-If the usual apple orchards, hayrides and haunted houses aren’t part of the plan, think outside the pumpkin patch and get inspired by some of our other autumn-inspired suggestions to celebrate the season.
+If hayrides and haunted houses aren’t your style, think outside the pumpkin patch and get inspired by some of our other autumn-inspired suggestions to celebrate the season.

-Enjoy the beauty of fall foliage and make the most of this magical season by checking these fun fall activities off your fall bucket list.
+Enjoy the beauty of fall foliage and make the most of this magical time of year by checking these fun fall activities off your fall bucket list.

 Note: Due to the ever-changing nature of the COVID-19 pandemic, please see official websites before visiting to check for restrictions or closures.